rogyizac/data-science-portfolio/README.md

 * * *

-**Language Skills:** Python, SQL, PySpark, SparkSQL, R, Java

-**Data Science Skills:** Time Series Forecasting, Supervised ML, Unsupervised ML (Clustering, PCA), Deep Learning, Natural Language Processing Methods, Large Language Models - (Prompt Engineering, LangChain), Computer Vision

-**Frameworks & Tools:** Sklearn, PyTorch, Tensorflow, PySpark, LangChain, Numpy, Pandas, PowerBI, Linux, Git, Docker, Relational Database, Data Warehousing, Databricks
+Data Science Analyst specializing in clinical informatics.
+Experienced in clinical data management, analyses and reporting.
+Proficient in building scalable data pipelines for large-scale clinical data analytics and extending to data de-identification, data validation, building and evaluating machine learning models.
+Adept at bridging technical expertise with clinical applications to advance AI-based diagnostic tools.
+Collaborates with multiple external and internal stake holders for data and analytic needs.
+Previous experiences in Supply Chain Analytics.

 * * *

-## Education
-- M.S., Applied Data Science	| Indiana University Indianapolis, USA (_May 2024_)
-- PGP in Data Science | Praxis Business School Bengaluru, India (_March 2019_)
-- B.E., Mechanical | Anna University Chennai, India (_June 2016_)

-* * *

 ## Professional Experience
 ### Emory University Hospital
-**Data Scientist  (_July 2024 - Present_)**
+**Senior Data Analyst  (_July 2024 - Present_)**
-- Collaborated with a partner to **evaluate a commercially deployed 3D DBT breast AI screening model** using internal breast imaging dataset, analyzing performance across outcomes, demographics, and imaging characteristics, along with statistical evaluations; results to be presented at RSNA 2025.
-- Built a pipeline to store and update a **large scale breast imaging dataset** of 2D, 3D DBT X-rays with imaging and text data.
-Preprocessed and included additional modalities (Ultrasound and MRI). **Data extraction, de-identification and storage management** of imaging data and clinilal structured and unstructured data including DICOM metadata.
-Enriched existing metadata additional metadata such as risk scores, state registry data, clinical and pathology reports, exam addendums.
-Increased total exams by 230%.
+- Built a data pipeline for a large-scale breast imaging dataset of 2D, 3D DBT mammograms and additional modalities (Ultrasound and MRI) for an overall of **more than 1 million patient exams**.
+Enriched additional metadata such as risk scores, state registry data, clinical (encounters, labs, meds, notes), radiology and pathology reports extracted from EPIC Clarity.
+Collaborate with internal and external stakeholders, for their data needs extending from big data analyses to evaluating commercial machine learning models.
+- With deep understanding of clinical patient data, built scripts for large scale extracted patient data validation, outlier analysis and anomaly detection.
+De-identification of patient records in accordance with HIPAA guidelines.
+Create visualizations and reports using Python Pandas, Matplotlib, Seaborn, hl7, Excel.
+- Collaborated with a client to evaluate a commercially deployed 3D DBT breast AI screening model using internal datasets, analyzing performance across outcomes, demographics, imaging characteristics and statistical evaluations of the same.
+Utilized Pandas for data transformations and Matplotlib, Seaborn, Plotly for visuals.
 - Designed and built a **preprocessing pipeline for breast MRI data** for machine learning applications, standardizing MRI exams across different manufacturers.
 Implemented sequence selection, slice registration and subtraction (pre- and post-contrast), slice selection methods, and transformations, converting data into tensor format for ML use.
 Reduced data preprocessing effort by 80%.